-Additives: Peruvian legislation adopts Codex FAO/WHO Food Standards.
+Additives: Peruvian legislation adopts CODEX FAO/WHO Food Standards.
 For flavoring and aroma ingredients Peru accepts the FDA, FEMA, and European Union (EU) approved products are permissible (see, Section II).

 Sanitary registration is mandatory for all manufactured food and beverage products destined for human consumption.
-Sanitary registration is however not required for food and beverage products packaged for sale in their natural condition (e.g., grains, fruits, vegetables, and meats).
-Neither is sanitary registration required for samples with no commercial value, nor for product donations from foreign organizations for assistance and or aid purposes.
+Sanitary registration is not required for food and beverage products packaged for sale in their natural condition (e.g., grains, fruits, vegetables, and meats).
+Sanitary registration is not required for samples with no commercial value, nor from foreign organization donated product destined for assistance or aid purposes.